 Fred Fowler’s distinctive paintings are landscapes – physical, cultural or psychological – that expose the hidden and imaginary, described as wormholes or portals to alternative realities.
-He uses abstraction to eliminate background noise and convey the impact of a complex past on Australian landscape.
+He uses abstraction to eliminate background noise and convey the impact of a complex past on the Australian landscape.
 These arrays of shape, colour and objects explore a wide range of subjects – colonisation, globalisation, environmental crises and the urban – with a seductive palette and an interest in the dark undercurrents of our time.

 “I read art journals and books, and listen to podcasts and pick up my paint sticks and draw.
 As I absorb information it tends to come out in the work.”
 The vista in these paintings tends to be aerial, a birds-eye view that captures the curiosity of his boyish self (he grew up in Tathra, New South Wales).
 Now living and working in Melbourne’s Footscray, he explores with Google earth.
 “You can go anywhere, the desert, down tiny side roads, into communities, and into massive mines, where in actuality you wouldn’t get past the front gate.”